 Just make sure the text is easy to read and the call-to-action is easily noticeable (eye-catching).

-CXL found what matters is the button stands out, not the actual color used.
+CXL — a marketing training company whose clients include Google, Cisco, and Ikea — found what matters most is that the button stands out, not the actual color used.

 7 tips to increase your opt-in conversion rate: